Akash-Ahir/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 ### Task 5: Exclude & Fail-Fast
 1. In your matrix, **exclude** one specific combination (e.g., Python 3.10 on Windows)
+    - Python 3.10 on Windows and linux

 <img width="1036" height="708" alt="task 5 1 skip version and os" src="https://github.com/user-attachments/assets/12b51b3c-3387-40e7-b371-2abd3d222d9a" /><br/>

 2. Set `fail-fast: false` — trigger a failure in one job and observe what happens to the rest

 <img width="1067" height="710" alt="task 5 2 false faile false" src="https://github.com/user-attachments/assets/4ab0b4ea-badd-44af-bf7b-6c336be910fb" /><br/>

 3. Write in your notes: What does `fail-fast: true` (the default) do vs `false`?

+  fail-fast: true:
+  - Stops all remaining jobs if one job fails
+  fail-fast: false:
+  - All jobs continue running even if one fails

 <img width="1061" height="622" alt="task 5 3 false faile true" src="https://github.com/user-attachments/assets/698db8a9-812e-4f5a-9541-beff229f5873" /><br/>